una/personal-goals/happy-moments/2016_happy-moments.md

 08/28/2016
 ---
-I went on a long hike (which was actually more like a junior mountain climb/ boulder scramble) with Alex today.
+I went on a long hike to Tumbledown Mountain (which was actually more like a junior mountain climb/ boulder scramble) with Alex today.
 It was so vertical it was crazy, but it was fun, the view was incredible, and there was a sweet little pond at the top of the mountain we relaxed and ate lunch nearby.

+08/29/2016
+---
+Today I met up with my friend Ian in Portland, Maine and we went to this really cool speakeasy called Lincoln where all of the drinks were $5 and it was truly a hard-to-find place.
+We then got oysters for dinner.

+08/30/2016
+---
+Before I left for the airport to fly to Zurich, I gave Alex's family some little gifts, one of which was for his dog Lucky -- a hedgehog squeeky toy I thought was adorable.
+She seemed to really love it too :)

+08/31/2016
+---
+I arrived in Zurich today and settled into my hotel, just in time to do some work and have some meetings before the speaker's dinner.
+Dinner was nice (a lot of hummus and Mediterranean food) and it was a great reunion with a few people I know from the conference community.

+09/01/2016
+---
+Today I spoke at FrontEnd Zurich!
+Its an awesome conference venue in an old paper mill.
+The talk went well and I got really positive feedback.
+The after party was really good too -- great snack food and seriously *huge* olives.

+09/02/2016
+---
+Alex met me, Harry, and his girlfriend Jillian today at this 360 degree panoramic bar in Zurich called the Jules Vernes bar.
+It was an awesome view and a good crowd and an all-in-all fun evening.
+We stayed out drinking until the bars closed.

+09/03/2016
+---
+Today Alex and I wandered around Zurich.
+Its a beautiful city!
+Like, REALLY beautiful.
+I can't get over it.
+We ended up at a large, wooden structure on the lake, built for an art festival called Manifesta, and swam in the lake (so refreshing!).

+09/04/2016
+---
+We ventured to Interlaken today!
+It was a rainy day, but it was still so cool to see how blue the lake water was and to take the train through the start of some pretty cool mountains.

+09/05/2016
+---
+Today the rain continued, but Alex and I still wanted to explore!
+So we went to the St. Beatus caves outside of Interlaken.
+The caves themselves were closed, but the walk up was stunning nonetheless, and we got to go into the museum for free.
+After the caves we went to a chocolate making demo and ate a lot of chocolate :P

+09/06/2016
+---
+Alex and I went to Junfraujoch (aka the "Top of Europe") today!
+This is the highest railway station in Europe, built on a glacier, and it was really really cool!
+There was an amazing view from the top and we were able to do a hike in the snow.
+It had just snowed there a lot from the past 2 days of rain (snow up there) so everything was super smooth and pristine-looking.
+After, we hiked a little bit on honestly the most beautiful hike I've ever been on (and it was all downhill!).

+09/07/2016
+---
+I went paragliding today!
+It was SO COOL!
+Both Alex and I did it: we ran off the side of a mountain and took off like birds, gliding over Interlaken and had an incredible view of the two lakes, the mountains, glacier, and the city.
+Afterward, we hiked up to Harder Kulm (the mountain on the other side of Interlaken) and had lunch up there before setting off for Zermatt.

+09/08/2016
+---
+This morning (before finally getting back to work) Alex and I went up to Gornergrat and hiked down to the train stop 2 stops down.
+The hike was SO beautiful, with views of the Matterhorn the entire way and it even reflected in one of the lakes!
+It was a great day :)